jcaillon/valet/README.md

 - Create a valet-community-commands where everyone can contribute to new default commands for Valet.
 - Optional strict mode (env var) to disable fuzzy matching (to not mistakenly execute a command on ci for instance).
 - head / tail from file.
 - New self command that writes a default user config file with the default values.
-This is called on post install.
+This is called on selfSetup.
 - Allow to regroup single letter options (e.g. -fsSL).
+- Prefix function with the lib.
+E.g. string::wrapText.
+- Replace include by source so we can keep using shellcheck directive.
+Use builtin source "$@" in case it is needed.

 [releases]: https://github.com/jcaillon/valet/releases
 [latest-release]: https://github.com/jcaillon/valet/releases/latest